 The Company does not manage the timing of equity grants to attempt to give participants the benefit of material non-public information.
-The effective date of option grants are made in open trading windows following the Company's release of its financial results.
+Annual option grants are made with effective dates in open trading windows following the Company's release of its financial results.
 All option grants are made with an exercise price at or above the average of the high and low sales prices of the Company's common stock on the date of grant.